|Subsidized Housing Programs

-Subsidized housing is housing where you pay rent based on your income and the balance of the rent is paid by a governmental subsidy.
-There are a variety of subsidized housing programs available through the Housing Authority.
+Subsidized Housing is housing where you pay rent based on your income and the balance of the rent is paid by a governmental subsidy.
+There are a variety of subsidized housing programs available through the Housing Authority of Jackson County.
 All of these programs have waiting lists that vary in length depending on unit size, vacancies and funding availability.

 Housing Choice Voucher & Project Based Voucher